znuznu/sniffy/README.md

 # sniffy
-A simple & raw python network sniffer (TCP/UDP protocols) for Linux based systems.
+A raw python network sniffer (TCP/UDP protocols) for Linux based systems.

 ## Usage examples
 Must be run as __root__.